MIRADOR DE LAS CLARAS

 - Discapacitados - 0.00 €

 - CONVENT OF SAN ESTEBAN: This Dominican convent is one of the city's architectural gems.
 It combines late Gothic and Renaissance styles.
 Founded in the 13th century, it has been an important center for theological studies and evangelization.
-Its impressive Plateresque facade and cloister are among its most outstanding features.
+Its impressive Plateresque facade and cloister are some of its most outstanding features.

 - NEW CATHEDRAL: Built between the 16th and 18th centuries, this cathedral combines Gothic, Renaissance, and Baroque styles.
 Its impressive facade and interior decorated with magnificent altarpieces make it one of Salamanca's main symbols.

-- TOWERS OF LA CLERECÍA: Originally built as the Royal College of the Society of Jesus, this imposing Baroque building was funded by Margaret of Austria, wife of Philip III.
+- TOWERS OF LA CLERECÍA: Originally built as the Royal College of the Society of Jesus, this imposing Baroque building was financed by Margaret of Austria, wife of Philip III.
 Currently, it houses the Pontifical University of Salamanca.
 It offers the possibility of climbing its towers to enjoy a panoramic view of the city.

-- CHURCH OF SAN MARTÍN: A late Romanesque temple that witnessed the transformation of the old San Martín Market into a wonderful Baroque Plaza Mayor.
+- CHURCH OF SAN MARTÍN: A late Romanesque temple that witnessed the transformation of the old San Martín Market into a wonderful Baroque Plaza Mayor..

 - PLAZA MAYOR: Salamanca's Plaza Mayor was built in the 18th century by Alberto de Churriguera.
 Its harmonious design and arcades make it one of the most beautiful squares in Spain.